 Access to free quality primary and secondary education is a basic right for all Kiwis.
 You don’t have to worry about the high school fees and expenses.
-But if you want to further your studies at a university, wānanga, or vocational school, then you might need to spend a lot of money.
+But if you want to further your studies at a university, wānanga, or vocational school, then you might need to apply for a student loan.

-After you’ve finished your studies, how can you pay for your loan?
+After you’ve graduated, how can you pay for your loan?
 What are the repayment options available for you?
 Your best option depends on your employment situation and income, so it varies greatly per person.

 Check out this handy guide to your student loan repayment options in New Zealand.